 The solution proposes to authorize one VAL server/SEAL client to access spatial anchor created by another VAL server/SEAL client with considering the access control polices from the creating VAL server.

+CAPIF framework is based to authorize spatial localization service consumer in this solution.

+NOTE: OAuth 2.0 token based authorization of CAPIF is adopted in this solution.